 Key Highlights

-- Expect potential regulatory announcements in the coming months
+- Expect a clearer regulatory framework from the RBI in the coming months

 Real-World Impact